South Dakota HIV/AIDS facts and information

 - Not by sharing forks, spoons, knives, or drinking glasses

-- Not by touching, hugging, or kissing a person with HIV infection
+- Not by touching, hugging, or kissing a person living with HIV

-- Not by attending school, participating in sports, church, shopping malls, or other public places with HIV infected people
+- Not by attending school, participating in sports, church, shopping malls, or other public places with people living with HIV

-How You Can Reduce Your Risk of Exposure and Infection with HIV
+How You Can Reduce Your Risk of Exposure to HIV

 - Abstain from having sexual intercourse.
 Your risk of exposure to HIV through

 sexual contact becomes zero when you are not exposed to potentially infectious blood, semen, or vaginal secretions.

 - Develop a monogamous relationship with mutual fidelity.
 Persons who are not infected and in a monogamous (one sex partner) relationship with mutual fidelity (no cheating), have no risk of exposure to HIV through sex (provided neither shares IV drug needles).

 - Use of condoms can reduce your risk of any sexually transmitted disease, including HIV.
 Brand name latex is best.

 - Do not share needles or syringes, if injecting drugs.